 If your son is a teen, encourage him to bring something — a game, book, or

 music player — that will distract him while he waits.
 When it comes time for

 the shot, he can take deep breaths, focus on something else in the room, relax his

 Let the doctor or nurse know ahead of time if you or your son are nervous.
-Medical
+They

-professionals routinely deal with people who are afraid of shots, and they may be
+often deal with people who are afraid of shots, and they can help your son relax.

 Others can support your child too.
 Mental health professionals and child-life specialists